 How to buy good olives?

-So we found out that all olives that get to the market are not actually raw straight from the tree.
+So we found out that not all olives that get to the market are actually raw, straight from the tree.

 But let’s see how we can get the best out of the olives we buy.
 It can be quite hard to choose good olives.
 They came in cans or jars, and most likely, you don’t have the opportunity to taste them before buying.